-CrimsonCode is a 24-hour collegiate hackathon held at Washington State University in Pullman, WA.
+CrimsonCode is a 24-hour collegiate hackathon traditionally held at Washington State University in Pullman, WA.
 Due to the ongoing pandemic, we are going online for the first time.

 We encourage students of all majors and all levels of coding experience to attend.
 We will have mentors available to help you learn new technologies and give guidance on projects.

 CrimsonCode is completely free as we believe that it is more important for students to focus on their projects.
 We will provide as much online resources and help as possible to ensure your online experience is a good one.

 Most importantly, bring your excitement and passion.
 We also ask for some patience as this is our first online event ever!
 Besides that, we highly suggest those not familiar with collaboration through GitHub to practice before hand.
 GitHub provides handy documentation and there are plenty of tutorials online you can walk through with your team before the event.
 While you are at it, you should create an account on Devpost.

 A team can be made up of a maximum of 4 people.
 We encourage working with majors you wouldn't typically work with, or even new people you havent met!